Saint Ursula: Skeletal remains

-The Basilica of St. Ursula in Cologne holds the alleged relics of Ursula and her 11,000 companions.
+The Basilica of St Ursula in Cologne holds the alleged relics of Ursula and her 11,000 companions.
 It contains what has been described as a "veritable tsunami of ribs, shoulder blades, and femurs ... arranged in zigzags and swirls and even in the shapes of Latin words".
-The Goldene Kammer (Golden Chamber), a 17th-century chapel attached to the Basilica of St. Ursula, contains sculptures of their heads and torsos, "some of the heads encased in silver, others covered with stuff of gold and caps of cloth of gold and velvet; loose bones thickly texture the upper walls".
+The Goldene Kammer (Golden Chamber), a 17th-century chapel attached to the Basilica of St Ursula, contains sculptures of their heads and torsos, "some of the heads encased in silver, others covered with stuff of gold and caps of cloth of gold and velvet; loose bones thickly texture the upper walls".
 The peculiarities of the relics themselves have thrown doubt upon the historicity of Ursula and her 11,000 maidens.
 When skeletons of little children ranging in age from two months to seven years were found buried with one of the sacred virgins in 1183, Hermann Joseph, a Praemonstratensian canon at Steinfeld, explained that they were distant relatives of the eleven thousand.
-A surgeon of eminence was once banished from Cologne for suggesting that, among the collection of bones which are said to pertain to the heads, there were several belonging to full-grown mastiffs.
+A surgeon of eminence was once banished from Cologne for suggesting that, among the collection of bones said to pertain to the heads, there were several belonging to full-grown mastiffs.
 The relics may have come from a forgotten burial ground.
-Parts of a skull attributed to St. Ursula were reportedly brought to Ireland in the early 1700s and is held at the Galway City Museum in Ireland.
+Parts of a skull attributed to St Ursula were reportedly brought to Ireland in the early 1700s and are in the Galway City Museum.

+The St. Ursula Shrine, a chasse reliquary with paintings by Hans Memling and his workshop is in the Hans Memling Museum in the Old St. John's Hospital (Sint-Janshospitaal), Bruges, Belgium.

-Official stance of the Roman Catholic Church
+Official stance of the Catholic Church

 Nothing reliable is known about the girls said to have been martyred at the spot.
-A commemoration of Saint Ursula and her companions in the Mass of Saint Hilarion, formerly in the General Roman Calendar on 21 October, was removed in 1969, because "their Passio is entirely fabulous: nothing, not even their names, is known about the virgin saints who were killed at Cologne at some uncertain time".
-However, they are still mentioned in the Roman Martyrology, the official but professedly incomplete list of saints recognised by the Roman Catholic Church, which speaks of them as follows: "At Cologne in Germany, commemoration of virgin saints who ended their life in martyrdom for Christ in the place where afterwards the city's basilica was built, dedicated in honour of the innocent young girl Ursula who is looked on as their leader".
+A commemoration of Saint Ursula and her companions in the Mass of Saint Hilarion, formerly in the General Roman Calendar on 21 October, was removed in 1969, because "their Passio is entirely fabulous: nothing, not even their names, is known about the virgin saints who were killed at Cologne at some uncertain time."
+However they are still mentioned in the Roman Martyrology, the official but professedly incomplete list of saints recognised by the Catholic Church, which speaks of them as follows: "At Cologne in Germany, commemoration of virgin saints who ended their life in martyrdom for Christ in the place where afterwards the city's basilica was built, dedicated in honour of the innocent young girl Ursula who is looked on as their leader."